edno/ptc-2022/README.md

 This is a Marp presentation, use `npm i && npm start` to run it.

-A PDF and HTML versions can be found in the `public` folder.
+PDF and HTML versions can be found in the `public` folder.